Scholarships and Grants below are available to new students beginning in the fall of 2018.

 Eagle Scout or Gold Award

-Loras recognizes the achievement of students that have earned their Eagle Scout or Gold award through the Boy and Girl Scouts of America programs.
+Loras College recognizes the achievement of students that have earned their Eagle Scout or Gold award through the Boy and Girl Scouts of America programs.
 Students are able to receive a one-time award of $1,000.
 In order to qualify, students must submit the certificate of achievement from Boy/Girl Scouts of America to the Loras College financial aid office by March 1st.

 Loras College Chemistry Olympics Award

 The annual Chemistry Olympics allows students to compete in group and individual events.
 Loras recognizes the top competitors at the college’s annual Chemistry Olympics with one-time scholarships.
 Learn more – contact your admission representative.

 Please contact your admission representative for more information on any of the scholarships above.

 Loras grants are based on student financial need and the total of all other Loras College scholarships and grants awarded.
 These grants can be renewed each year, but renewal is based upon annual FAFSA results and a consistent level of demonstrated need.
 Students must maintain satisfactory academic progress to receive this grant.
 Amount varies.
 For additional information on these and other grants, please contact your admission representative.

 Eligibility for Federal Pell Grants is determined by the FAFSA.
 The maximum award amount is $5,775.
 Federal Supplemental Educational Opportunity Grant (SEOG) funds are awarded to students demonstrating exceptional financial need, with preference given to Pell Grant recipients.
 The award level is dependent upon individual need and the level of federal funding.
 Eligible students at Loras may receive up to $1,000.